hey i did a poetry reading for the hemingway’s summer reading series. fun times! listen to it here:

-my first collaboration with nathan hall, a brilliant composer, artist, and all-around beautiful soul. i am completely humbled to be a part of this artwork, which features ten of my poems in it’s liner notes.
+my first collaboration with nathan hall, a brilliant composer, artist, and all-around beautiful human. i am completely humbled to be a part of this artwork, which features ten of my poems in it’s liner notes.

 so nathan was living in iceland at the time, and he emailed me a piece of music, to which i wrote a poem, and then sent him the poem. he would take my words and create a piece of music inspired by them, and the process repeated itself for probably about 9 months. it definitely captures the feeling of a journey in a new land, and the images and music will forever be tied to my conception of how iceland feels.